AyushPradhan9/Chapel-examples/README.md

 Installation of chapel and setting the path from the terminal is required for compilation of chapel programs.

 ## Examples
 - 2Darray -
 Implementation of 2D array and nested for loop is displayed in the example.
 Also by this example, we can understand multi-array mechanism in Chapel.
 - array -
 Implementation of array and simple for loop can be seen here.
-- Basic maths operations -
+- Basic maths operations
 Implementation of basic mathematical operations like sum, difference, product and division is present in this example.
+- classes -
+Implementation of classes to find fibonacci series
 - dataTypes -
 Different primitive data types are implemented in this example.
 - nestedIfElse -
 Implementation of nested If-Else can be seen in this example.
 - procedures -
 Procedures/function can be seen in this example, also how a main procedure/function can also be seen in the example.
+- select -
+Implementation of "select case"/"switch case"